NCAR/HPC-Docs/docs/compute-systems/casper/remote-desktops.md

 start a new session, list existing sessions, query a session to retrieve connection instructions and obtain a new one-time-password, and kill a running session.
-The script enables you to name your session, state how long you want the server to run, and select which desktop shell to use (GNOME2, GNOME3, or KDE).
+The script enables you to name your session, state how long you want the server to run, and choose which GPU you'd like to request for rendering support (GP100 or L40).
 It also allows for custom requests to both the job scheduler and the VNC server program.

 ##### Command-line mode
 In command-line mode, you specify a subcommand